-- Drinking Water Source Assessment and Well Head Protection of the City 's wells. - Monitoring current research and regulations on drinking water. - Enforcing our Backflow Prevention and Cross-Connections program.
+- Drinking Water Source Assessments and Well Head Protection of the City's wells - · Monitoring current research and regulations on drinking water - Water quality tests - Water conservation Information

-From the source to the tap
+From the Source to the Tap

 The City of Rio Vista's water is supplied from six ground water wells.
 The wells, tanks, treatment facilities and over 40 miles of distribution pipelines are operated and maintained by certified operators.
 The City's water supply is disinfected using chlorine in the form of Sodium Hypochlorite at an average chlorine residual of 0.5-1.5 mg/l (parts per million).
 These wells are the only source of supply available at the present time.
 To make sure your water is consistently safe, water drawn from numerous locations throughout the water samples are taken on a weekly basis.
-More than 400 samples have been drawn from numerous locations throughout the water distribution system and also, directly from the wellhead prior to chlorination.
+Approximately 500 samples have been drawn from numerous locations throughout the water distribution system and directly from the wellhead prior to chlorination.

 Our State Certified operators, and FGL Laboratories, a contract state certified water quality laboratory, test samples from in-house and in the lab.
 These tests verify that our water supply continues to meet water quality standards established by State and Federal regulatory agencies.

 This report, produced by the City, conforms to the federal regulation that requires each community water system to provide customers with annual information about the quality of the drinking water.
 This includes details about sources and quality; regulations that protect public health; programs that protect the water quality of our supply sources; and the treatment that assures our drinking water meets all Federal and State standards.
 We hope the information presented here enhances your understanding and gains your confidence in the quality and gains your confidence in the quality of the water you drink and use every day.